SimoneGasperini/qiskit-symb/README.md

 ```

 **_REMARK_** \
-*When the PQC has to be evaluated on a large number of different sets of parameters values (typical case in QML), this `qiskit-symbolic` feature can help to significantly improve the (full-statevector) simulation performace.
+*When the PQC has to be evaluated on a large number of different sets of parameters values (typical case in QML), this `qiskit-symb` feature can help to significantly improve the (full-statevector) simulation performace.
 Indeed, the symbolic evalutation of the circuit and the lambda generation take place only once; then, the simulation only consists in executing multiple times the returned function passing a different set of parameters values for each iteration.
 For relatively shallow PQCs with a limilted number of qubits (e.g. Quantum Kernels evaluation), this can reduce the execution time up to two order of magnitudes (depending on the number of iterations) compared to the standard Qiskit simulation based on the [Aer Simulators](https://qiskit.org/documentation/tutorials/simulators/1_aer_provider.html) or the [Sampler](https://qiskit.org/documentation/stubs/qiskit.primitives.Sampler.html) primitive.*

 # Contributors